 This is an online and in-person lecture, presented as a part of the 2024 Lowell Lecture Series.
 This year’s series focuses on the lesser-known express assignments Paul Revere completed.
 Speakers will share the importance of his courier work not only as an individual act of patriotism but also as part of a communications system that involved complex overlapping networks of leaders of all stations.
 The series will also explore the very practical aspects of long-distance horse journeys and the local colonial politics in key communities Revere interacted with.

 Presented in partnership with GBH, the Suffolk University History Department, Milton Historical Society/Suffolk Resolves House (Milton, MA), Carpenters’ Hall (Philadelphia, PA), Fraunces Tavern Museum (New York, NY), and the Portsmouth Athenaeum (Portsmouth, NH), with funding from the Lowell Institute.
 For more information, please contact staff@paulreverehouse.org.
 All lectures are free and open to the public.
-This lecture will be livestreamed by on the GBH forum network on YouTube.
+This lecture will be livestreamed by on the GBH forum network on YouTube and recordings will be available for viewing afterwards at the same link.